HL7/US-Core/input/pagecontent/search-parameters-and-operations.md

 ### Search Parameters

-NOTE: The following search parameters **SHALL NOT** be interpreted on their own as requirements for server.
+NOTE: The following search parameters **SHALL NOT** be interpreted on their own as requirements for the server.
 The CapabilityStatement defines the search capabilities expectations for the US Core Server.
 This section lists the search parameters definitions that are used within the CapabilityStatement.
 This is not a list of search requirements for the client or server.
 {:.bg-warning}

 #### Search Parameters defined by this Implementation Guide